LiteyukiStudio/nonebot-plugin-marshoai/README_TOOLS_EN.md

 # 🛠️MarshoTools
-Marsho is a simple module loader.
+MarshoTools is a simple module loader.
 It allows to load kits and its function from `tools` in plugin directory, for AI to use.
 More information for Function Call, please refr to [OpenAI Offical Documentation](https://platform.openai.com/docs/guides/function-calling)

 ## ✍️ Writing Tools